Sorry, you need to enable JavaScript to visit this website.

 3. Applicability

-This policy applies to all District workforce members responsible for application identity and role definition on behalf of the District, and/or any District agency/District/entity who receive enterprise services from OCTO.
-In addition, this policy applies to any provider and third-party entity with access to District information, systems, networks, and applications.
+This policy applies to all District workforce members responsible for application identity and role definition on behalf of the District, and/or any entity who receives any enterprise services from OCTO.
+In addition, this policy applies to any provider and third-party entity with access to District information, systems, networks, and/or applications.

 4. Policy